Interface IStructuredBpmnModelPart

 Map<String,BpmnRaisableError> raisableErrors()

-.
+error codes.
 The error code is the unique identifier of an error.- Returns:

 - A list of errors that can be thrown by this part.